 Banchan is the name of a collective of small dishes consisting of cooked rice, soup, Freshly made kimchi with lettuce, Stir-fried kimchi often with pork, stir-fried vegetables, stir-fried with sauce, seasoned eggs steamed in a hot pot, pancake-like dish, pickled radish.

 Makgeolli is a Korean alcoholic beverage made from fermented rice.
 The viscous rice wine tastes slightly sweet, tangy, bitter, and astringent.
-People love to spend time with friends in pubs, bars drinking Makgeolli.
+People love to spend time with friends in pubs, and bars drinking Makgeolli.
 It is prepared by mixing boiled rice with yeast, and water with a starter culture called nuruk.
 This amazing-looking white creamy-looking beverage contains about 7 percent of alcohol.

-A powerful proteinaceous meal for summer days served warm seasoning with chopped garlic and onions.
-A whole young chicken in the bowl and powerful herb ginseng are the main ingredients of this dish.
+A powerful proteinaceous meal for summer days served warm with a seasoning of chopped garlic and onions.
+A whole young chicken in the bowl and the powerful herb ginseng are the main ingredients of this dish.
 One of the healthiest foods to try in Hongdae.

-Kimbap is prepared with rice, vegetables, meat, and other ingredients like onion, garlic, chili wrapped in gim dried sheets of nori seaweed.
+Kimbap is prepared with rice, vegetables, meat, and other ingredients like onion, garlic, and chili wrapped in gim-dried sheets of nori seaweed.
 Then it is sliced and served with Kimchi and danmuji.

 Read other travel-related posts:

 Hongdae street food guide: what to taste?

 A popular dish in Korea is made from long cylindrical rice cakes.
 Ingredients like fish cakes, boiled eggs, and scallions are also paired with Tteokbokki.
-You can choose either to season with chili paste or soy sauce.
+You can choose either to season it with chili paste or soy sauce.
 The nonspicy one also called the royal court version is prepared with rice cakes, sirloin, sesame oil, soy sauce, scallions, rock tripe, pine nuts, and toasted and ground sesame seeds and seasoned with soy sauce.

 Tteokbokki is also widely eaten in homes and rice cakes can be purchased in packets in semi-hydrated form.
 With improvisation new dishes like Tteokbokki with seafood, cream and curry are also cooked.